-CHA welcomes inquiries from potential partners with corporate social responsibility programs that are pointed to provide in-kind donations of products or services including grant-making that directly benefit children’s hospitals.
-Partners should not expect to have a visible profile with CHA members, other than brand acknowledgement and recognition, with CHA members.
+Corporate partnerships with the Children’s Hospital Association (CHA) are value-based and support the association’s mission to advance innovation in the quality, cost and delivery of care with children’s hospitals.
+CHA welcomes inquiries from potential partners with corporate social responsibility programs pointed to provide in-kind donations of products or services including grant-making that directly benefit children’s hospitals and their communities.
+Partners should not expect to have a visible profile with CHA members, other than brand acknowledgement and recognition.

 If an inquiry is grounded in a corporation’s desire to primarily market itself to children’s hospitals, CHA provides a media kit of advertising options to help a company meet this goal.
 If a company is interested in becoming a preferred supplier to children’s hospitals, CHA’s Supply Chain Services can help answer related questions.
 Please note: CHA neither sells nor shares member lists containing hospital contact information.

 Through financial and in-kind donations, our current corporate partners help create a positive experience for patients and families by enhancing a child's emotional well-being while at a children's hospital.
 CHA thanks our partners for their ongoing and generous support of children's hospitals.